-Respondents were further invited to a subsequent, in-depth interview.
-The interviews covered only the topics addressed by the survey, but were unstructured, because each of them was developed by the interviewer based on the answers provided by the interviewee to the survey.
-The interviews aimed at 1) clarifying and expanding on the survey answers (especially to open-ended questions that require time-consuming typing), 2) exploring the peculiarities of each local context, and 3) allowing the interviewee to bring up unaddressed issues.
+Respondents were further invited to a subsequent, in-depth interview aimed at 1) clarifying and expanding on the survey answers, 2) exploring the nuances from each local context, and 3) allowing the interviewee to bring up unaddressed issues.

-Administration of Surveys and Interviews
+Data collection

 Using convenience sampling, the invitation to the survey was emailed to a list of global, regional, national, and local rabies stakeholders from the network of the United Against Rabies Forum and colleagues of the study authors.
 No exclusion criteria were applied.
-The recipients of our invitation were asked to forward it to colleagues in their sector and/or country.
+Recipients were asked to forward the invitation to colleagues in their sector and/or country.
 Responses were accepted for five weeks, from early February to early March 2021.

-Survey respondents who expressed an interest in the interview were contacted, in chronological order, to schedule online, one-to-one meetings via Zoom.
-The criteria used to schedule interviews were 1) availability within the first week of March 2021, 2) being at ease with talking in English, and 3) diversity of countries and work sectors (although we do not claim any country and work sector representativeness).
-Upon permission, all the interviews were audio-recorded.
-Interviews lasted from 45 to 120 minutes and aimed at reaching the saturation point according to both the interviewer, DN, and the interviewee.
+Respondents who expressed interest in being interviewed were contacted, in chronological order, to schedule online, one-to-one meetings.
+The criteria used to schedule interviews were 1) availability within the first week of March 2021, 2) being at ease discussing in English, and 3) diversity of countries and sectors (although we do not claim country and sector representativeness).
+Interviews lasted from 45 to 120 minutes.

-Data Analysis
+Analysis

 We received 103 questionnaires and included them all in the analysis, with some adjustments.
-First, four questionnaires were not country-based, but provided a broader international perspective (e.g., from the United Nations Children’s Fund (UNICEF) and the pharmaceutical sector).
-We excluded these from the quantitative, country-based analysis, instead using their inputs for the qualitative analysis.
-Second, Taiwan, Province of People’s Republic of China, was evaluated separately from the rest of China, given their major epidemiological differences.
-Third, Bhutan, Brunei Darussalam, and Taiwan, China all had high numbers of submitted questionnaires in proportion to their population (respectively, 13, 5, and 2).
-We aggregated the quantitative answers from each state into one while keeping the qualitative answers disaggregated to provide greater depth, detail, and nuance.
+Four questionnaires were not country-based, but provided a broader international perspective (e.g., from the United Nations Children’s Fund (UNICEF) and the pharmaceutical sector).
+We excluded these from the country-based analyses, instead using their inputs for qualitative analysis.
+Second, Taiwan, Province of People’s Republic of China, was evaluated separately from mainland China, given major epidemiological differences.
+Third, Bhutan, Brunei Darussalam, and Taiwan all provided high numbers of questionnaires relative to their populations (respectively, 13, 5, and 2).
+We therefore aggregated quantitative responses from these states while keeping qualitative responses disaggregated for further analysis.

-The surveyed countries were divided into categories based on the presence of dog-mediated rabies (drawing from 2019 WHO data) and country investment in dog rabies control (Figure 1A).
-Countries with routine national dog vaccination programs maintained for at least five years were classified as having rabies control in progress, but not yet eliminated dog-mediated rabies.
-Several of these countries mainly experience rabies as a result of incursions from neighboring endemic countries.
+Surveyed countries were divided into categories based on the presence of dog-mediated rabies (drawing from 2019 WHO data) and country investment in dog rabies control (Figure 1A).
+Countries with routine national dog vaccination programs maintained for at least five years were classified as having rabies control in progress, but dog-mediated rabies not yet eliminated.

-The harmonized data was consolidated to 82 questionnaires from 48 countries and cleaned to enable comparison across the respondents’ answers.
+The harmonized data was consolidated to 82 questionnaires from 48 countries and cleaned for comparison across the responses.
 Figures and maps were created using the R computing language (v4.0.02) [15].

-Nineteen people were interviewed; 15 interviewees talked about one country, while four provided comparative information about two to four countries.
-The interviews were initially transcribed with Amberscript®, an online software for automatic transcription.
-The transcripts were then checked manually, anonymized, and edited into verbatim transcripts.
+Nineteen people were interviewed; 15 interviewees talked about individual countries, while four provided comparative information about two to four countries.
+The interviews were initially transcribed with Amberscript®, an online software for automatic transcription, then checked manually, anonymized, and edited into verbatim transcripts.

-The qualitative answers from 103 questionnaires and the 19 interview transcripts were analyzed with Nvivo12®.
-Codes were created (and defined) inductively, added, and iteratively adjusted during several rounds of data reading necessary to maximize reflection and minimize errors – because only one author, DN, conducted the qualitative analysis – and develop themes across both qualitative data sources, and in dialogue with the quantitative analyses.
+The qualitative answers from the questionnaires and transcripts were analyzed with Nvivo12®.
+Codes were created (and defined) inductively, added, and iteratively adjusted during several rounds of data reading necessary to maximize reflection and minimize errors – because only one author, DN, conducted the qualitative analysis – and develop themes across both qualitative data sources, and in triangulation with the quantitative analyses.